anikajb92/anikajb92/README.md

 I'm an Environmental Scientist turned Full-Stack Software Engineer who loves a good food pun.
 Thanks for popping in 🍿.

-Let's connect on LinkedIn: https://www.linkedin.com/in/anika-bernstein
+💬 Connect with me on <a href="https://www.linkedin.com/in/anika-bernstein>LinkedIn</a>

-I'm available by Email at: anikabernsteindev@gmail.com
+📫 Reach me at anikabernsteindev@gmail.com

 <hr/>